k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_broadway.md

     * When selecting one value, use the **DbFetchField** Actor instead of the **DbCommand** Actor.

-16. Document and record all your project level Actors (whether built-in or new) with their inputs & outputs variables to enable better visibility and support of your flows.
+16. Document and record all your project level Actors (whether built-in or new) with their inputs & outputs variables in order to enable better visibility and support of your flows.

-17. When using **InnerFlowAsync**, especially in iterations, use **InnerFlowJoin** to verify all the asynchronous inner-flow instances have completed.
+17. When using **InnerFlowAsync**, especially in iterations, use **InnerFlowJoin** to verify that all the asynchronous inner-flow instances have completed.

-18. Actor output of type "stream" can only be linked to one input parameter of one actor.
-Linking "stream" output to more than one target results in functional failure, as the stream can only be read once.
+18. An Actor output of type 'stream' can be linked to only one input parameter of one Actor.
+Linking 'stream' output to more than one target results in a functional failure, as the stream can only be read once.

 19. Use Error Handle for each Stage containing **HTTP** Actor or **DB** Actor.